 Reported benefits from consistent use include:

-- improved hearing clarity and perceived range
+- Enhanced clarity and range of perceived hearing.

-- deeper, more stable sleep
+- Deeper, more stable sleep patterns.

 Many report substantial reduction, and numerous users describe experiencing complete silence after following the listening instructions carefully and consistently.